-Our Complaints Policy and process follow the standards set out in the Housing Ombudsmen's Complaint Handling Code.
+Our Complaints Feedback and Redress Policy and process follow the standards set out in the Housing Ombudsman's Complaint Handling Code.
 You can read more on our website or let us know if you would like a leaflet.

-Information in another format or language
+Do you need this information in another format or language?